 Once the toppings are on, dollop about 4-5 little balls of homemade pesto on top and sprinkle with chilli powder (if you like it spicy).

 I don’t buy many processed foods actually.
 But wraps?
-Well that’s another story all together.
-You won’t find my kitchen without some wraps handy, unless I’m in a mood for making my own, and even then I’d probably have a packet of shop ones stacked away somewhere for emergencies.
+Well, that’s another story altogether.
+You won’t find my kitchen without some wraps handy unless I’m in the mood for making my own, and even then I’d probably have a packet of shop ones stacked away somewhere for emergencies.

 It’s one of the few processed foods I still buy to be honest, because it’s just so handy for those occasions when you don’t have any time.

 There are no limits to what you put on a vegan pizza and here I’m going to share two variations with you.
 The first one, and my personal favourite, is this one which is absolutely delicious!